(Acute Coronary Insufficiency; Preinfarction Angina; Intermediate Syndrome)

 Reperfusion therapy: Percutaneous coronary intervention or coronary artery bypass surgery

 A reliable IV route must be established, oxygen given (typically 2 L by nasal cannula), and continuous single-lead ECG monitoring started.
-Prehospital interventions by emergency medical personnel (including ECG, chewed aspirin [325 mg], pain management with nitrates or opioids) can reduce risk of mortality and complications.
+Prehospital interventions by emergency medical personnel (including ECG, chewed aspirin [325 mg], pain management with nitrates) can reduce risk of mortality and complications.
 Early diagnostic data and response to treatment can help determine the need for and timing of revascularization.

-On arrival to the emergency room, the patient's diagnosis is confirmed.
+On arrival to the emergency department, the patient's diagnosis is confirmed.
 Drug therapy and timing of revascularization depend on the clinical picture.
 In clinically unstable patients (patients with ongoing symptoms, hypotension or sustained arrhythmias), urgent angiography with revascularization is indicated.
-In clinically stable patients, angiography with revascularization may be deferred for 24 to 48 h (see Figure: Approach to unstable angina.).
+In clinically stable patients, angiography with revascularization may be deferred for 24 to 48 hours (see figure Approach to unstable angina).

 Patients with unstable angina should be given the following (unless contraindicated)